-Our carbon market work focusses on:
+Our carbon market work focuses on:

 - Credible use cases of voluntary carbon markets (VCM) with integrity